BLOG

 Advantages:

-Stable welding for thin sheets
+Stable on thin sheets

 Heat-Affected Zone and Structural Integrity